Arkansas Policies

 Data and Accountability

-For states to make progress toward addressing chronic absenteeism, all stakeholders must have access to useful, accurate, and timely educator workforce data.
-As keepers of state data systems, state education agencies are best positioned to establish common definitions and collect and share this data, which should be publicly available and easily accessible so stakeholders can make targeted, strategic workforce decisions at the school, district, and state level.
+For states to make progress toward addressing chronic absenteeism, all stakeholders must have access to useful, accurate, and timely attendance data.
+As stewards of state data systems, state education agencies (SEAs) are best positioned to establish common definitions and collect and share this data, which should be publicly available and easily accessible so stakeholders can make targeted, strategic workforce decisions at the school, district, and state level.

-To improve chronic absenteeism rates, states must prioritize sustained investments and implement evidence-based strategies that address the root causes especially for students of color, students from low-income backgrounds, and students with disabilities.
-State education agencies, in partnership with districts and communities, are uniquely positioned to allocate resources toward high-impact interventions such as wraparound services, policy agenda, improved transportation, and family engagement.
-These investments should be driven by data and equity, aligned with statelevel goals, and monitored for effectiveness.
+To improve chronic absenteeism rates, state leaders must prioritize sustained investments and implement evidence-based strategies that address the root causes especially for students of color, students from low-income backgrounds, and students with disabilities.
+SEAs, in partnership with districts and communities, are uniquely positioned to allocate resources toward high-impact interventions such as wraparound services, policy agenda, improved transportation, and family engagement.
+These investments should be driven by data and equity, aligned with state-level goals, and monitored for effectiveness.

-Eliminating Harmful Practices and Adopting Evidence-based Guidance and Policies
+Eliminating Harmful Practices and Adopting Evidence-based Policies and Practices

-Eliminate discipline practices such as suspensions for disrespect, minor disruptions, dress code violations, and other non-violent behaviors that harm the relationship between students and school.
-Success means removing these policies and replacing them with supportive, restorative approaches that keep students connected to learning.
+To improve school climate, schools should eliminate discipline practices such as suspensions for disrespect, minor disruptions, dress-code violations, and other non-violent behaviors that harm the relationship between students and school.
+Success means removing these policies and replacing them with supportive, restorative approaches that keep students connected to leaning and contribute to their social-emotional development.

 LEGEND: